dlang/DIPs/DIPs/1NNN-SB9.md

 It is not expected that this would be a breaking change to any user code.

-Althought it is a breaking change, those tasked with role of using the stack backtrace output, are likely to have sufficient knowledge and expertise to easily adjust to this change.
+Althought it is a breaking change, those tasked with the role of using the stack backtrace output, are likely to have sufficient knowledge and expertise to easily adjust to this change.